shahana308/fake-news-detector/README.md

 # Fake News Detector

 ## Overview
-The Fake News Detector is a web-based application that uses machine learning to classify news articles as factual or fake.
+The Fake News Detector is an AI-powered web application designed to classify news articles as factual or fake.
+It leverages advanced Natural Language Processing (NLP) and machine learning techniques to provide reliable predictions.

 ## Features
 - Input news headlines or articles to predict their authenticity.